JumingXiong/Access-HuggingFace/README.md

 That file is the root CA certificate.

-In the example below, we assume the root CA is:
+In this example, the root CA file is:

 ```text
 cert-03.pem
 ```

-If your root CA is a different file, replace `cert-03.pem` in the next commands with the correct file name.
+Your file number may be different.

+Do not use the website certificate, such as `cert-01.pem`.
+Use the root CA certificate.

 ---